Qualification Regulations

 This course provides a comprehensive coverage of advanced theory and practice regarding investments and portfolio management.

-Course code: 125810 Case Studies in Corporate Finance and Risk Management 30 credits
+Course code: 125810 Case Studies in Financial Management and Sustainable Finance credits 30

-Using case study analysis, this course encompasses the theory and practice of financial management, financial risk management and the allocation of capital in the global business setting.
+Using case study analysis, this course encompasses the theory and practice of financial management, financial risk management, the integration of sustainability in finance, and the allocation of capital in the global business setting.

 This course analyses current theory, practice and governance in risk management process and evaluates their financial implications.